pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** API keys for programmatic access, OAuth for web users, rate limiting per API key, and different tiers for different user types.
+**Answer:** * API keys for programmatic access, OAuth for web users, rate limiting per API key, and different tiers for different user types.

 </details>

+#### Intermediate Level

-**Q4:** How would you design an API for a URL shortener that needs to support bulk operations?
+**Q1:** How would you design an API for a URL shortener that needs to support bulk operations?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** POST /api/bulk/shorten with array of URLs, batch processing, progress tracking, and error handling for individual failures.
+**Answer:** * POST /api/bulk/shorten with array of URLs, batch processing, progress tracking, and error handling for individual failures.

 </details>

-**Q5:** What API design considerations would you have for a URL shortener that needs to support mobile apps?
+**Q2:** What API design considerations would you have for a URL shortener that needs to support mobile apps?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** RESTful design, JSON responses, pagination, offline capability, retry mechanisms, and mobile-specific endpoints.
+**Answer:** * RESTful design, JSON responses, pagination, offline capability, retry mechanisms, and mobile-specific endpoints.

 </details>

-**Q6:** How would you handle API versioning for a URL shortener?
+**Q3:** How would you handle API versioning for a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** URL versioning (/api/v1/shorten), header versioning, backward compatibility, deprecation notices, and gradual migration.
+**Answer:** * URL versioning (/api/v1/shorten), header versioning, backward compatibility, deprecation notices, and gradual migration.

 </details>

+#### Advanced Level

-**Q7:** Design an API for a URL shortener that needs to support real-time analytics.
+**Q1:** Design an API for a URL shortener that needs to support real-time analytics.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** WebSocket connections, server-sent events, real-time dashboards, and streaming analytics endpoints.
+**Answer:** * WebSocket connections, server-sent events, real-time dashboards, and streaming analytics endpoints.

 </details>

-**Q8:** How would you design an API for a URL shortener that needs to support enterprise features?
+**Q2:** How would you design an API for a URL shortener that needs to support enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** SSO integration, audit logs, compliance endpoints, custom domains, and enterprise-specific analytics.
+**Answer:** * SSO integration, audit logs, compliance endpoints, custom domains, and enterprise-specific analytics.

 </details>

-**Q9:** What API security considerations would you have for a URL shortener?
+**Q3:** What API security considerations would you have for a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Rate limiting, input validation, CORS policies, API key management, and protection against abuse.
+**Answer:** * Rate limiting, input validation, CORS policies, API key management, and protection against abuse.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design an API for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design an API for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain management endpoints, SSL certificate provisioning, custom branding, and enterprise-specific configurations.
+**Answer:** * Domain management endpoints, SSL certificate provisioning, custom branding, and enterprise-specific configurations.

 </details>